Seb-Park/Pokedex-Mobile/README.md

 # Pokedex-Mobile
 Mobile Pokedex for you phone.
-Homepage created with MTECHVIRAL tutorial.
+Homepage loosely created with MTECHVIRAL tutorial.